wannaya26/data-science-bootcamp-8/README.md

 # Data Science Bootcamp Projects
-My data portfolio for data analyst role
+My portfolio for data analyst role

 ### What did I learn from this bootcamp

-I learn a lot of stuff related to data science skills.
+I learned a lot of stuff related to data science skills.
 This bootcamp

 - Intro to data science
 - Spreadsheets